wpscholar-wp-plugins/stellar-places/readme.txt

 Bug fix for the 'zoom' shortcode attribute.

 = 1.0.4 =
 The latest version of this plugin requires WordPress 4.5 or greater!
 If you are running an older version of WordPress, please upgrade first.
 [Review changelog](https://wordpress.org/plugins/stellar-places/changelog/)

+= 1.0.5 =
+The latest version of this plugin requires WordPress 4.5 or greater!
+If you are running an older version of WordPress, please upgrade first.
+[Review changelog](https://wordpress.org/plugins/stellar-places/changelog/)